Sheldon-Lloyd/Cyber.Suniverse/Time-line.md

         Makkusu: Tomasina.
 I tried, I thought...
 I kissed her

         Torrey: she pierced right through you lip.
-They asked for your/our help  you don't deserve this
+After all you did to help them.
+You don't deserve this

         Makkusu: No I deserved it